Philip St. George Cocke: First Bull Run Campaign

 Cocke was eventually assigned to the army of P. G. T. Beauregard in command of the 5th Brigade, consisting of the 8th, 18th, 19th, 28th, and 49th Virginia Infantry regiments.
 His brigade was initially assigned to Centreville, but in the face of advancing Union forces, withdrew behind Bull Run on July 17.

 He was officially thanked by Beauregard for his ability shown in strategic movements at the Battle of Blackburn's Ford.

 On July 20 Cocke was stationed at Ball's Ford on Bull Run.
 In the subsequent First Battle of Bull Run on July 21, 1861, Cocke was assigned to advance against Centreville, a plan abandoned when the Federals began their flanking movement against the Confederate left.
 While Col. Nathan George Evans, reinforced by Brig.
 Gen. Barnard Bee and Col. Francis S. Bartow, opposed the enemy, Cocke's forces defended against attack in the vicinity of the Stone Bridge, with his headquarters at the Lewis house.
 At 2 p.m., about an hour before the arrival of Elzey, he led his brigade into action on the left with "alacrity and effect."
 He was promoted to brigadier general in the Confederate Army on October 21 and given command of the 3rd Brigade, 3rd Division of the Confederate Army of the Potomac.

 Death and legacy

 First Bull Run proved to be Cocke's last major battle.
 After eight months' service, during which he was promoted to brigadier general in the provisional Confederate army, he returned home, "shattered in body and mind."
-Exhausted from the strain, and despondent over perceived slights from General Beauregard stemming from the Battle of Manassas, Cocke shot himself in the head on December 26, 1861, at his mansion, "Belmead", in Powhatan County, Virginia.
+Exhausted from the strain, and despondent over perceived slights from General Beauregard stemming from the Battle of Manassas, Cocke shot himself in the head on December 26, 1861, at his "Belmead" mansion in Powhatan County, Virginia.
 He was initially buried on the plantation grounds, but was re-interred in 1904 at Hollywood Cemetery, Richmond, Virginia, where he rests with several other family members and Confederate officers.

 His plantation "Belmead" was put up for sale years after the war ended, but remains today, although further preservation needs have caused controversy.